aleksha/data-analysis-tutorial/session-1/fitting/README.md

 as an example.

-If one fit full **ds_pi** (Lambda_c-->p+K-pi+ case), when he/she will spot that fit with simple Gaussian doesn't work sufficiently well.
+If one fit full **ds_pi** (Lambda_c-->p+K-pi+ case), when he/she will spot that fit with simple Gaussian doesn't work sufficiently well (see pull distribution).
 Ostap provides a lot of different signal shapes.
 Try
 ```bash
 ostap -b fitter_apolo.py
 ostap -b fitter_bukin.py